vinliao/hub-proxy/README.md

 # Farcaster Hub Proxy

-A temporary proxy to fetch data from Farcaster Hub.
+A proxy to fetch data from Farcaster Hub.
+It provides all read-only functions from [hub-nodejs](https://github.com/farcasterxyz/hub-monorepo/tree/main/packages/hub-nodejs) as APIs.
 Please note that this is only a temporary solution and will be replaced by language-specific packages and modules to talk to Farcaster Hub.

 Please head to [index.js](index.js) to see the available endpoints.
-It provides all read-only functions from [hub-nodejs](https://github.com/farcasterxyz/hub-monorepo/tree/main/packages/hub-nodejs).
 All the functions are well-documented, you should be able to get up and running quickly.

 Example usage: